SiaFoundation/siad/doc/api/index.html.md

 **maxephemeralaccountrisk** | hastings
-To increase performance, the host will allow a user to withdraw from an ephemeral without requiring the user to wait until the host has persisted the updated ephemeral account balance to complete a transaction.
+To increase performance, the host will allow a user to withdraw from an ephemeral account without requiring the user to wait until the host has persisted the updated ephemeral account balance to complete a transaction.
 This means that the user can perform actions such as downloads with significantly less latency.
 This also means that if the host loses power at that exact moment, the host will forget that the user has spent money and the user will be able to spend that money again.

 maxephemeralaccountrisk is the maximum amount of money that the host is willing to risk to a power loss.
 The account manager will keep track of the total amount